Meet the Speakers

 Peg Phillips

-The NSBC’s Executive Director, Peg Phillips, is an experienced executive, boating instructor trainer, Certified Recreational Boating Professional, and U.S. Coast Guard licensed Captain.
-She is a certified American Canoe Association L2 Kayak Instructor, SUP Instructor, and NSBC Powerboat Instructor Trainer.
+NSBC Executive Director, Peg Phillips, is an experienced executive, boating instructor trainer, Certified Recreational Boating Professional, and U.S. Coast Guard-licensed captain.
+She is a certified American Canoe Association L2 Kayak Instructor, SUP Instructor, and NSBC Instructor Trainer.
 Phillips has received awards for her outstanding boating instruction including the American Canoe Association President’s Award and American Canoe Association State Director of the Year.
 With two decades of senior executive management experience, Phillips is accomplished in strategic planning, staff development, inspiring commitment, managing change, and building coalitions and partnerships.
 She has successfully provided guidance for over two dozen federally grant-funded programs since she joined the NSBC in 2018.
-Phillips serves on the National Boating Safety Advisory Committee, the National Boating Standards Panel, and the Coast Guard Auxiliary Association Board of Directors.
+Phillips serves on the National Boating Safety Advisory Committee, the National Boating Standards Panel, and the U.S. Coast Guard Auxiliary Association Board of Directors.
 She is a persuasive and enthusiastic leader with a passion for challenging people to think and work creatively. safeboatingcouncil.org

 Director of Marketing | Recreational Boating & Fishing Foundation